 - Use a debugger configuration that isn't the default for your board, such as one found in a CMSIS-Pack.
 The software debugger will need to know what pack and debug target to use.

-- Added hardware components to your development boards, and want a build target that works with the additional components.
+- Use a derived build target (inheriting its description from another target) or may have added hardware components to your development boards, and want a build target that works with the additional components.
 You need to edit the file

 A custom target is tied to an individual board or debug probe (based on its USB Serial Number); every time you plug it in, Mbed Studio automatically chooses the custom target you set up for it.